 Now, while we are being judged by the Lord, we are being disciplined so we won't be condemned along with the world.1 Corinthians 11:32(ISV)

 In this passage, Paul was addressing an issue in the Corinthian Church, where different members of the congregation were behaving discourteously towards one another.
-They used this time to participate in a 'bring-and-share' fellowship meal, as well as partake of the Lord's Supper, but ended up being drunk, disorderly and disrespectful.
+They used this time to meet and participate in a 'bring-and-share' fellowship meal, as well as partaking of the Lord's Supper.
+However, instead of it being a God-honouring occasion, many ended up being drunk, disorderly and disrespectful.

 God our Father has every right to judge our lives and discipline us when we do not adhere to His will, as laid out in Scripture.
 He loves us too much to permit us to go on sinning.
-Although sin can never remove us from our eternal position in Christ, it can affect our day-to-day relationship with the Lord.
+Although sin can never remove us from our eternally secure position in Christ, it can affect our day-to-day relationship with the Lord.

 Heavenly Father, thank You that You love Your children so much, that Your punishment is not designed to harm us, but to return us into precious fellowship with Yourself.
 Help me to keep a short rein on my sin and confess it quickly to You, but when I do have unconfessed sin, I pray that I will be teachable, and learn every lesson that You would teach me, through Your chastening programme.
-Thank You also for the opportunities I have, to break bread, and to remember the amazing sacrifice Christ made on the cross for me.
-May I always treat it with reverence and fear, to Your praise and glory - this I ask in Jesus name, AMEN.
+Thank You, also, for the opportunities I have, to break bread, and to remember the amazing sacrifice Christ made on the cross for me.
+May I always treat it with reverence and fear, to Your praise and glory - this I ask in Jesus'' name, AMEN.